Austin Dillon takes No. 3 back to victory lane at Daytona

 "My grandfather has done everything for me and everybody knows it," Dillon said.
 "There's a lot of pressure on me to perform because I've had a little bit of everything.
 But I like that pressure, the same with the No. 3, there's a lot of pressure behind it, but I'm willing to take it and go with it."

 As for the aggressive move that wrecked Almirola?
-Dillon was doing what has to be done to win at Daytona.
+Dillon was doing what has to be done to win at Daytona, where he led just once for one lap – the final one.

-"We just had a run and I stayed on the gas.
-It's what it is when you're at Daytona," he said.
-"I just had more momentum when he was trying to block me and it turned him.
-Hate that for him, but it's the Daytona 500.
-He should do the same thing to me in that position."
+"I think I blacked out and just everything just kind of kept going, and we were staying in the gas, and things were happening fast.
+The last lap of the Daytona 500, you just don't lift, actually the last couple laps," Dillon said, adding his only other option was to ease off the gas and avoid Almirola.

+"I guess I could have lifted and gave it to him," he said.
+"I guess that was my other option, give up a Daytona 500 ring that I'm wearing.
+If he needs to do it to (retaliate) at Talladega for everybody to feel good, I've got a Daytona 500 championship trophy, ring, whatever.
+I don't care.
+I've got the 3 back in victory lane at Daytona."

 Almirola, in his debut race for Stewart-Haas Racing, was devastated.